inicula/cpp-misc/simd_prefers_32bit_data.md

 In the case of a vector consisting of 32-bit values, using a 32-bit integer instead of a 64-bit integer to store the count of values satysfying the predicate provides more efficient SIMD optimizations.

-Suppose we want to count the number of even values in a vector of arbitrary size and alignment, consisting of `std::uint32_t` data.
+Suppose we want to count the number of even values in a vector of arbitrary size, consisting of `std::uint32_t` data, while having at our disposal the 256-bit `YMM` registers.
 Also, assume that a `std::uint32_t` variable is sufficient for storing the number of even values in the vector.

 ### The ideal case for the hot loop: